Game Preview: Condors at Wranglers, 6 p.m.

 UP NEXT

-The Condors wrap up the series Wednesday with Calgary at 6 p.m.
-The team is home Friday against Coachella Valley for a $2 Beer Friday.
+The Condors return home against Coachella Valley for a $2 Beer Friday.

 • Discuss this story on the American Hockey League message board...